nhgritctran/ukbutils/README.md

 # ukbutils - Collection of tools for working on UK Biobank RAP

 ## Description
 This collection of tools are wrappers for dxpy and dxdata to work on UK BioBank Research Analysis Platform.
-This was developed and tested for Jupyter Notebook interface on UKB RAP.
+This was developed for and tested on Jupyter Notebook interface on UKB RAP.

 ## Setup
 Clone repository in Jupyter Notebook instance using: